 I received my PhD in Information Science from University of North Carolina (UNC) at Chapel Hill.
 I hold an MTech, Computer Science & Engineering from Indian Institute of Technology (IIT) Madras, India and an MS, Computer Science from University of Massachusetts (UMass) Amherst.
 I have published and talked extensively on topics related to social and collaborative information seeking, interactive information retrieval, and social media.
 I serve as a consultant to the United Nations Data Analytics on various Data Science projects involving social and political issues, peacekeeping, climate change, and energy.

 At Rutgers, I direct the InfoSeeking Lab, as well as special interest groups on Collaborative Information Seeking, Social Information Seeking, and Sensor-Aware Information Seeking Behavior.
-I am also affiliated with Social Media and Society cluster and the Climate Institute.
+I am also affiliated with Social Media and Society cluster, HCI Lab for Health & Sustainability (HCIL), and the Rutgers Climate Institute.
 If you are interested in working with me, please check out these research groups/labs before contacting me.
 Look at my research themes, currently funded projects, and a list of my current and past students.

 I'm a competitive ballroom dancer and teacher, and an avid traveler.
-My wife Lori, our daughters Sophie, Zoe, Sarah, and I live in Somerset, NJ with our dog, a guinea pig, and a fish!
+My wife Lori, our daughters Sophie, Zoe, Sarah, and I live in Somerset, NJ with our dog Legolas, guinea pig Wilbur, and a fish named Spot!